Amin-MAG/My-Notes/ObjectOrientedDesign.md

 - Start and Stop: Describe the start and stop state clearly and precisely.
 - External Initiators

-The constant thing in softwares is change 🙂
+The constant thing in software is change 🙂

 # Software in Real World